edgardeitor/TOMS/README.md

 # TOMS
-Criticality scripts for the Turing bifurcation
+Scripts to compute the criticality of the Turing bifurcation